 It’s a good idea to get at least a name and email address from new customers, if possible.
 If you don’t have contact information for customers, colleagues, or friends, then you might consider starting a running list from now on.

 For people with whom you’ve already connected, you could just ask them for the email or direct mail address and let them know you’re sending a letter.
 If you can settle for a business address, rather than a personal address, it’s pretty easy to track down.
-Here is a helpful article about staying in touch with your business contacts:
+Here are 5 quick ways to maintain your business contacts.

 Thank You notes are pretty underrated.
 Especially if it’s personalized and addressed to a specific person, it shows the recipient that you cared enough to take the time to send it, assures them that you haven’t forgotten them, and may even brighten their day.